List of Bakugan Battle Brawlers characters: Mira Fermin

 She later lost the brawl.
-She is regretful of this as she says, "I'm sorry, my friends" after the battle, and is also seen crying as she has no choice but to be an enemy to the Resistance that she herself had founded.
+She is regretful of this as she says, "I'm sorry, my friends" after the battle, and is also seen crying as she has no choice but to be an enemy to the Resistance that she had founded.
 She later returns to the Resistance which was her main plan.
 She returns to Vestal with Ace and Baron and their Bakugan, in case the Vexos will want to take back New Vestroia for themselves in the future.
 Mira visits the Brawlers on Earth for a visit but soon returns to Vestal, this time with Dan and Marucho, and they meet up with Ace and Baron at Klaus Von Hertzen's estate.
 Following the defeat of Zenoheld, she returns to Vestal with her older brother, Gus, and the rest of the Vestal Resistance.
 She also has a brother that she desperately wants to find after he disappeared during Hydranoid's rebellion.
 Although she is the leader, she has a small tendency to go off on her own.
 She prefers the Subterra attribute.
 Her main Bakugan is Subterra Wilda and her Trap Bakugan is Baliton.
 She is good friends with Julie and Runo.
 It was also the main reason for Ace's hostility to Dan because Ace has a romantic crush on Mira.
 Mira is a strong fierce leader and very caring about everyone. she also always wishes that her brother Keith would return and her wish came true.
 Mira returns in Bakugan: Mechtanium Surge where she helps the brawlers by creating powered battle suits for their Bakugan.
-She is among those killed by Mechtavius Destroyer near the end of the season when he destroys Bakugan City, but her death is prevented when Dan, Shun, and Marucho are able to go back in time and destroy Mechtavius Destroyer before he could attack Bakugan City.
+She is among those killed by Mechtavius Destroyer near the end of the season when he destroys Bakugan City, but her death is prevented when Dan, Shun, and Marucho are able to go back in time and destroy Mechtavius Destroyer.